-If approved, GSC submits final proposal to Office of Planning and Assessment, which will submit it to GA and SACS-COC.
-Both GA and SACS-COC approval are required and may take up to 6 months.
-Office of Planning and Assessment will determine whether additional forms are required by SACS-COC based on the nature of the proposal.
+If approved, GSC submits final proposal to Associate Provost for Planning and Assessment, who will submit it to GA and SACSCOC.
+Both GA and SACSCOC approval are required.
+Approval by SACSCOC may take up to 6 months; GA approval may take longer.
+Office of Planning and Assessment will determine whether additional forms are required by SACSCOC based on the nature of the proposal.
 No implementation may begin until both approvals are received.
-Although new program proposals require some information about courses, new or amended course proposals and routine course changes related to the new program will be reviewed separately and should be submitted to GSC after the program is approved by the UNC General Administration.
+Although new program proposals require some information about courses, new or amended course proposals and routine course changes related to the new program will be reviewed separately and should be submitted to GSC after the program is approved by the UNC General Administration